What is a Medication-Assisted Treatment/Suboxone Program?

 Naloxone: An opioid antagonist like naloxone is a medication-assisted treatment option for opioid addiction that also fits perfectly into opioid receptors in the brain.
 Naloxone is not absorbed into the bloodstream to any significant degree when Suboxone is taken correctly by allowing it to dissolve under the tongue.
 However, if a Suboxone tablet is crushed and then snorted or injected, the naloxone component will travel rapidly to the brain and knock opioids already sitting there out of their receptors.
 This can trigger a rapid and quite severe withdrawal syndrome.
 Naloxone has been added to Suboxone for only one purpose – to discourage people from trying to snort or inject Suboxone.

 Suboxone Programs as a Form of Medication-Assisted Treatment

 Because it is long-acting (24 hours or more) Suboxone only needs to be taken one time per day.
 It should be allowed to completely dissolve under the tongue.
 It comes in both a 2 mg and 8 mg tablet, and a 2 mg or 8 mg filmstrip.
-At Northland, we use the tablet version of Suboxone.
+Many providers use the tablet version of Suboxone.